CCIG-Champalimaud/metadata-classification/README.md

 ## Conda environments

 Conda environments are provided for both training and inference (`environment-docker.yaml` and `environment-docker-prediction-catboost.yaml`, respectively).
+We use micromamba as it is typically faster but whichever one the enduser prefers is fine.

 ## Code details